Donders-Institute/docker-swarm-setup/doc/tutorial/swarm.rst

 Launching stack
 ===============

 The docker-compose file above is already provided as part of the downloaded files in the preparation step.
 The filename is ``docker-compose.swarm.yml``.

-Follow the steps below to start the application stack, and make it accessible through the host on which the two docker-machine VMs are running:
+Follow the steps below to start the application stack.

 #.
-Get into ``vm1`` and go to the directory in which you have downloaded the files for this tutorial.
+On ``vm1``, go to the directory in which you have downloaded the files for this tutorial.
 It is a directory mounted under the ``/hosthome`` directory in the VM, e.g.

     .. code-block:: bash

         [vm1]$ cd /hosthome/tg/honlee/tmp/swarm

 #.
-Login to the private registry with user *demo*:
+Login to the private Docker registry with user *demo*:

     .. code-block:: bash